Benny Rooney: Managerial career

 Rooney was appointed manager of Morton in 1976.
 Morton were part-time and competing in the First Division at the time.
 In his second season in charge he led the club to promotion to the Scottish Premier Division.
 In the 1979–80 season Morton famously topped the Premier Division in the middle of the season, and ultimately finished in 6th place, quite an achievement for a part-time club.

 Rooney is also revered by Morton fans for assembling a memorable squad, including fan favourite Andy Ritchie, who was brought to Cappielow from Celtic in 1976.

 Rooney left Morton in 1983, and went on to manage Partick Thistle and Albion Rovers, before returning to his first club Celtic briefly as a coach.

 Personal life

-Benny has two children with wife Marion.
-His son Kevin is an actor, whilst his father Bob had been physiotherapist at Celtic in the successful Jock Stein managerial era at the club.
+Benny Rooney had two children with wife Marion.
+His son Kevin is an actor, whilst his father, Bob, had been physiotherapist at Celtic in the successful Jock Stein managerial era at the club.

-Rooney’s great nephew Shaun Rooney is also a footballer.
+Rooney's great-nephew Shaun Rooney is also a footballer.
 He emulated his great uncle by playing for St Johnstone in the February 2021 Scottish League Cup Final, scoring the only goal of the game; he also scored the winning goal in the 2021 Scottish Cup Final three months later.

+Rooney died in July 2023, at the age of 80.